 Large datasets generated on the RCC computing resources or by research instrumentation on or off FSU's campus can be interactively analyzed and explored using the Spear Cluster.
 The Spear Cluster is comprised of over 280 x86 64-bit processor cores that is linked with other RCC resources over a high speed IP network.
 Users log directly into Spear nodes and run interact with data through a basic shell or X11-based graphical applications.

 The RCC maintains three file systems to facilitate data analysis pipelines and workflows.

 A 256 TB Panasas file system is mounted on all of the HPC compute nodes over a dedicated 1Gbps network.

-A 344 TB Lustre file system is available through a native interface on the interactive compute nodes and is available to systems and research instrumentation across campus via a cluster of load balanced NFS servers.
+A 344 TB Lustre file system is available through a native interface on the interactive compute nodes and is available to systems and research instrumentation across campus via a cluster of redundant NFS servers.

 A 1.41 PB archival storage system is available through Globus FTP and available via SFTP/SCP for long-term storage and sharing of research data.

 Data can be transferred to and from these storage systems through the highly reliable and performant Globus SFTP Service.

 Data Center Facilities and Network Connectivity

 Computing and data storage resources managed by the RCC occupy reside in a managed datacenter located a Innovation Park in the Bernard Sliger Building.

 The facility is equipped with raised floors and redundant HVAC cooling systems, extensive power distribution systems, large format UPS battery backup systems, and diesel-powered backup generators for prolonged outages.
 Each of the campus data centers is connected to the campus enterprise and research networks via multiple 10Gbps connections.